PugsMods/WoneWay/README.md

 # WoneWay
 A Minecraft mod which adds One way blocks.

-Don't ask will you port to version X. I will do if I want to.

-1.17 Will come when it comes.
-No ETA's

 Available for download at [curseforge](https://www.curseforge.com/minecraft/mc-mods/woneway)

 WoneWay as a whole, is licenced under GPLv3, Please see [here to get a copy of the license](https://www.gnu.org/licenses/gpl-3.0.txt)